 Your citizens are sick of throwing their hard-earned tax money — in the form of incentives — at businesses they don’t think give a damn about their community.
 How can we fix this situation?

 Della Rucker, AICP, CEcD, is the Principal of Wise Economy Workshop, a consulting firm that assists local governments and nonprofit organizations with the information and processes for making wise planning and economic development decisions.
 She is also Managing Editor of EngagingCities.

-Her series of columns for the PlannersWeb will look at creative ways of actively involving citizens in the local planning process.
+Rucker’s columns for the Planning Commissioners Journal and PlannersWeb have focused on planning and economic development — and on creative ways of actively involving citizens in the local planning process.

 During 2014, we’re pleased to be serializing Della Rucker’s excellent new book, The Local Economy Revolution: What’s Changed and How You Can Help.
 You can access the contents by going to the Introduction to the book — links to chapters of the book, as they are posted, can be found in the left sidebar of that page.

 As local government and nonprofit finances get tighter and tighter, it’s time we take a closer look at how we make use of economic development incentives.

 Local governments often turn to the use of various incentives to promote economic development.
 But are they based on strategies set out in a local economic development plan?
 (You do have a plan?)

 For many of our communities’ most valuable workers, the very nature of being employed looks nothing like we traditionally think it does.
 In the U.S., we call many of these folks 1099ers, or freelancers or contract workers.

 What’s all this talk lately about walkability?
 Is it a fad, or does it have legs for local economies?

 Communities can help new businesses by sharing information about their assets and their opportunities.
 It can make all the difference between a hometown success story and a could-have-been-if-only tale.